catboost/catboost/catboost/tutorials/advanced_tutorials/catboost_model_export_as_python_code_tutorial.md

 Export of CatBoost model as standalone Python code
 ==================================================

 Catboost model could be saved as standalone Python code.
-This can ease an integration of a generated model into a Python application, or allow manual exploration and editing of model parameters by advanced users.
+This can ease an integration of a generated model into a Python application, or allow manual exploration and editing of the model parameters by advanced users.

 The exported model code contains complete data for the current trained model and *apply_catboost_model()* function which applies the model to a given dataset.
 The only current dependency for the code is [CityHash library](https://github.com/Amper/cityhash/tree/4f02fe0ba78d4a6d1735950a9c25809b11786a56).